 - One – the need to capture customers in the decision-making moment and share informative content with them so they could intelligently make the best choice for their households.
 This meant the industry needed to understand not only when consumers were making their decisions but where and how they were researching – and key drivers of their decisions.

 - Two – the opportunity to elevate specific items of consideration among consumers as they are actively researching the options.

 IEN focused its effort on two distinctly different audiences: Movers (where a high percentage of cord cutting happens) and those otherwise considering cord-cutting in their current home.
 IEN also identified trusted key influencers for these audiences.

 Based on the audience intelligence insights, IEN developed a content and distribution strategy that met the consumer at key points of consideration – in a transparent and open manner less focused on ‘selling’ something and more designed to meet the consumer in the natural spirit of search.
 This strategy allowed the industry to participate in the conversation in a way it hadn’t before.

 IEN built two content approaches for each of the audiences…. a mix of nine videos, text-based articles, and infographics engineered to answer key concerns of the cord cutting public and to show up at precisely the right moments in the consideration process.

 One of the videos included an in-depth profile of a family planning, or in the midst of, a move.
 This video and the additional content demonstrated the issues that have to be solved, hidden costs, and the complexities that come with navigating multiple streaming devices.

-Several of these videos offered unbiased information for consumers whose bests option might actually be to cut the cord.
-At the same time, they would need high quality internet – so some videos spoke to the value of Gig speed broadband.
+Several of the videos – underwritten by the industry – offered information for consumers whose best option may, in fact, be to cut the cord.
+At the same time, these stories educated consumers on the need for high quality internet – so some videos spoke to the value of Gig speed broadband.

-You can see all the content at smartmove.us/choice
+You can see all the content produced for this effort at smartmove.us/choice.